mjl0602/flutter_blue/README.md

 Since the original flutter_blue is no longer maintained, I forked the original repository and continued its maintenance for newer versions of Flutter:

-- Added a method to retrieve bound (paired) devices, allowing these devices to connect without scanning(Android ONLY).
+- Added a method to retrieve bonded(paired) devices, allowing these devices to connect without scanning(Android ONLY).
 - Introduced more intuitive functions to directly obtain the device connection status and MTU, instead of getting the first status from a stream.
 - Fixed a crash issue on higher versions of Android caused by a redundant UUID class.
 - Corrected the issue where the timeout setting in the original connect method would not throw an exception in the current await process.